Iqra-qbl/Analysis_of_diabetes_risk-/README.md

 * How did you structure the data analysis techniques.
 Justify your response.

-* Did the data limit you, and did you use an alternative approach to meet these challenges?
-No, my issue was there was too much data and it would some time give errors of truncation.
+* My main issue was there was too much data and it would some time give errors of truncation.

-* How did you use generative AI tools to help with ideation, design thinking and code optimisation?
-I used basic code understanding to anlyze the dataset and then would use own logic to write code and if it didn't work then ask Copilot to generate a working variation for what I want and then apply it, if it worked fine if not modify code until it met my needs.
+* Use of generative AI tools to help with ideation, design thinking and code optimisation:  I used basic code understanding to anlyze the dataset and then would use own logic to write code and if it didn't work then ask Copilot to generate a working variation for what I want and then apply it, if it worked fine if not modify code until it met my needs.

 ## Ethical considerations
 * There was no breach of data privacy.